 While we may invest in secured loans, we may nonetheless be exposed to losses resulting from default and foreclosure.
 Therefore, the value of the underlying collateral, the creditworthiness of the borrower and the priority of the lien are each of great importance.
 In some circumstances, our lien could be subordinated to claims of other creditors, such as trade creditors.
 In addition, deterioration in a portfolio company's financial condition and prospects, including its inability to raise additional capital, may be accompanied by deterioration in the value of the collateral for the debt investment.
 We cannot guarantee the adequacy of the protection of our interests, including the validity or enforceability of the loan and the maintenance of the anticipated priority and perfection of the applicable security interests.
-There is a risk that the collateral securing our debt investment may decrease in value over time, may be difficult to sell in a timely manner, may be difficult to appraise and may fluctuate in value based upon the success of the business and market conditions, including as a result of the inability of the portfolio company to raise additional capital.
-Furthermore, we cannot assure that claims may not be asserted that might interfere with enforcement of our rights.
+There is a risk that the collateral securing our debt investment may decrease in value over time, may be difficult to sell in a timely manner, may be difficult to appraise and may fluctuate in value based upon the success of the business and market conditions, including as a result of the inability of or rights.
 In addition, in the event of any default under a secured loan held directly by us, we will bear a risk of loss of principal to the extent of any deficiency between the value of the collateral and the principal and accrued interest of the secured loan, which could have a material adverse effect on our cash flow from operations.